ama291/Music-Driven-Workout-App/Docs/4a-documentation.md

 Basic Goals
 -----------

-*   The most important goal for this iteration is to clean up and integrate what we already have, and create a front end for it
+*   The most important goal for this iteration is to clean up and integrate what we already have, and create a front end for it.
-*   A few new features are being added as well, but integrating existing features will be prioritized
+*   A few new features are being added as well, but integrating existing features will be prioritized.

 Tests